 Amsterdam Metro 52

-Amsterdam’s long-delayed, problem-plagued new North-South metro line — the Noord/Zuidlijn — officially opened July 21, 2018.
+Amsterdam’s long-delayed, problem-plagued new North-South metro line — the Noord/Zuidlijn — officially opened in July, 2018.

-People who, for one reason or another, wish to travel from the Northernmost station at the Boven ‘t Y Shopping Center to the Zuidas business district, will be able to do so in 15 minutes.
+People who, for one reason or another, wish to travel from the Northernmost station at the Boven ‘t Y Shopping Center to the Zuidas business district, are now able to do so in 15 minutes.

 The Noord/Zuidlijn is only 9,7 kilometers (9.3 miles) long, of which 7,1 kilometers (4.4 miles) underground.